The cake has beautifully absorbed the syrup which made it tastier. You will surely taste mangoes in every bite.

-- In a sauce pan over low heat, and butter until melted.
+- In a saucepan over low heat, melt butter.
 Add in brown sugar.
 Without stirring, cook sugar and butter until it begins to caramelize.

-- Spread the mixture on a 9 inch round baking pan, making sure to swirl it around to coat bottom of the pan.
+- Spread the mixture in a 9 inch round baking pan, making sure to swirl it around to coat the bottom of the pan.
 Add/arrange the sliced mangoes as per the design you like.
 Set aside while you prepare the batter.

 For the batter: